 This summer exhibition explores the lives of three women who influenced the garden's design at Nymans.
 Focusing on their creative legacy and social circles, the displays highlight each of their unique contributions.
 Part of the Trust's Women and Power programme,

-See something very different at Blickling Estate in Norfolk from May 2018.
-Blickling is home to our largest and possibly most significant library.
-In response to the conservation threats this collection faces, award-winning theatre company Les Enfants Terribles are creating an immersive art installation that will question your perceptions of historic spaces and collections.
-May-October 2018.
+Blickling Estate in Norfolk is home to our largest and most significant library.
+In response to the conservation threats facing this collection, award-winning theatre company Les Enfants Terribles have created an immersive art installation.
+Until October.

 This exhibition at Powis Castle in Welshpool will give visitors the chance to see one of the Trust’s recently acquired treasures.
-This Jacobean miniature, painted by Isaac Oliver (1565-1617), depicts Edward Herbert, 1st Baron Herbert of Cherbury, a philosopher, diplomat, musician, poet and all-round celebrity of his day, posing as a romantic knight.
+A Jacobean miniature, painted by Isaac Oliver (1565-1617), depicting Edward Herbert, 1st Baron Herbert of Cherbury, a philosopher, diplomat, musician, poet and all-round celebrity of his day, posing as a romantic knight.